mspnp/aks-fabrikam-dronedelivery/09-workload.md

 >  - Package service.
 Manages packages.
 >  - Drone service.
 Schedules drones and monitors drones in flight.
 >
-> The Fabrikam Drone Delivery app team is about to deploy all the microservices
-> into the AKS cluster.
-They all are going to be deployed in the same way,
-> it will require to build their Docker images, collect values like Azure service names or any
-> other kind of information, and deploy the app using Helm.
+> The Fabrikam Drone Delivery app team is about to deploy all the microservices into the AKS cluster.
+They all are going to be deployed in the same way; it will require to build their Docker images, collect values like Azure service names or any other kind of information, and deploy using Helm.

 ![](./architecture.png)